kuharich/spellchecker-homework/README.md

 # spellchecker-homework

-To complete the new spell-checking software, we need you to create its brain.
+To complete the new spell-checking software, your task is to create its brain.
 The requirements for this version are listed below.

 ## Requirements
 Using Swift, write a function that implements the following pseudo-code signature: